duracloud/deployment-docs/aws-setup.md

    mc.context=
    mc.domain=<your management console domain>

-   # can we get rid of these credentials?
+   # using the latest versions of duracloud.artifact >= 4.4.0 you can avoid to put the AWS KEY here
    notification.user=<aws access key>
    notification.pass=<aws password key>
    notification.from-address=<notification sender email address>